A Masterclass on Organic Star Anise: Benefits, Uses & How to Brew Whole Pods

 Low Steep only, limited use |

-However, there are important cautions to observe.
-Pregnant and breastfeeding women should avoid therapeutic quantities of whole star anise beyond culinary use, as concentrated anethole may have mild oestrogenic activity at high doses.
-People taking blood-thinning medications, oestrogen-sensitive medications, or those with known anise allergies should consult their healthcare practitioner before beginning a daily decoction practice.
+However, pregnant and breastfeeding women should avoid therapeutic quantities of whole star anise, as concentrated anethole may have mild oestrogenic activity at high doses.
+People taking blood-thinning medications, oestrogen-sensitive medications, or those with known spice allergies should consult their healthcare practitioner before beginning a daily decoction practice.
+Never consume Japanese star anise (Illicium anisatum), which is highly toxic and causes severe neurological side effects.

 Where can I buy pure star anise for internal use in Australia?